baderouaich/Enigma/README.md

  - `make config=release CC=gcc-10 CPP=g++-10 -j X` <br>
    replace X with number of threads to use for compilation, the more the faster<br>
    replace release with dist for full performance
+ - Copy Resources/ folder next to the executable at './Bin/Release-linux-x86_64/Enigma/Enigma'
  - Run Enigma Binary `./Bin/Release-linux-x86_64/Enigma/Enigma`

 <br>